How Often Can I Do Red Light Therapy? Safe Frequency Guide

 Pay attention to what your body tells you.
 You might notice a small boost in energy or fewer aches after just a few days.

 Once you get used to those quick sessions, you can lengthen them a little before cutting back on how often you do them.
-Most manufacturers suggest daily use for the first 4–8 weeks so your cells can build up their energy reserves.
+Most manufacturers suggest daily use for the first 4–8 weeks.

-After that, see how you feel—if you’re still noticing improvements, you’re on the right track.
-Keep it simple: pick a time each day that works for you, treat it like brushing your teeth, and jot down any changes in a note on your phone.
+After that, see how you feel.
+If you’re still noticing improvements, you’re on the right track.
+Keep it simple: pick a routine you can stick with, and jot down any changes in a note on your phone.

 Daily vs. Weekly Red Light Therapy Sessions